chrisantuseze/image-captioning/README.md

 # image-captioning
-This repository has two image captioning implementation; using RNN (LSTM) and using a Transformer block.
+This repository has two image captioning implementation; using RNN (LSTM) and also using a Transformer block.